 For me, waffles are a splurge food, a special treat that I enjoy every once in awhile.
 And boy do I love every minute of it when I do! 🙂

-I can’t take credit for the recipe though, but I am excited to share it with you today.
-My dear friend and business partner, Orleatha Smith, is the person who came up with this tasty treat for our new breakfast menus launching in September!
-Learn more about what we do over at 20 Dishes (weekly meal plans + a social mission) here.
+I can’t take credit for the recipe but I am excited to share it with you today.
+My dear friend and former business partner, Orleatha Smith, is the person who came up with this tasty treat and allowed me to share it here on my site.

 I personally think these waffles are sweet enough without a bunch of extra toppings (thanks to the apple flour), but feel free to add anything that tickles your fancy.
 Butter, cream cheese, yogurt, syrup, honey, fresh fruit, or even nut butter would taste amazing!